 Bill E. Young, Jr. Middle School (BYMS) is one of four schools in the Calipatria Unified School District.
 Bill E. Young, Jr. Middle School opened in 2000-2001 and is a 5-8 middle school located in Calipatria, California.
 Students come from the communities of Calipatria, Niland, and Bombay Beach as well as the surrounding areas.
 The total population of the area is 11,962, including a prison population of 4,000 at Calipatria State Prison.
 Calipatria is located in the northeastern end of Imperial Valley, just at the southern tip of the Salton Sea.
 The city is located 190 miles southeast of Los Angeles, 142 miles east of San Diego, and 40 miles north of Mexicali, Baja California, Mexico.

-Bill E. Young, Jr. Middle School serves a student population of 374 students (June 2014), with 100% of students participating in the Federal Free and Reduce Lunch Program.
-BYMS meets the criteria for Title 1 Targeted Assistance School.
-The school facility has 20 classrooms, one library, 1 computer lab with 30 computers, 20 classrooms connected to the Internet, and one science lab.
+Bill E. Young, Jr. Middle School serves a student population of 355 students (October 2017), with 100% of students participating in the Federal Free and Reduce Lunch Program.
+The school facility has 20 classrooms, one library, 2 computer lab classrooms with 30 computers, 4 mobile computer labs, 20 classrooms connected to the Internet, and one science lab.
 BYMS serves grades 5-8 and operates on a traditional calendar, with 7 periods per day.
 On Wednesdays, the bell schedule is modified for all students district-wide at 1:30 p.m., allowing for staff planning and development from 1:35 –3:30 p.m.
-Nineteen teachers and five classified instructional staff support the educational program at Bill E. Young, Jr. Middle School.
+22 teachers and 5 classified instructional staff support the educational program at Bill E. Young, Jr. Middle School.
 In addition, one categorical counselor provides student support services.
 The overall school program is directed by the principal.
 The district’s Centralized Services Department provides technical assistance to ensure categorical programs are properly implemented and that they meet state and federal guidelines.